 After the War of 1812, and the Napoleonic Wars in Europe, America sought to build itself and a platform of neutrality in regards to the struggles in Europe.
 The once powerful Spanish Empire was beginning to crumble – especially in South America.
 Argentina, Chile and Venezuela had all won independence from Spain between 1815 and 1822.
 The new countries expected the United States to recognize them as independent nations, but recognizing the independence of the breakaway republics could result in war.

 President James Monroe, and Secretary of State John Quincy Adams were not willing to risk war and were content to let Spain and its former colonies fight out the struggles on their own.
 However, pressure from other European nations – especially England, would soon follow.
 England viewed the former Spanish South American colonies as new markets for potential profit.
 As a result, they vetoed a plan to join up with France and Russia to help Spain regain its colonies.
 Meanwhile, America had successfully pressured Spain into negotiations for the Annexation of Florida.
-Once America has acquired Florida, it gave formal recognition to Chile, Argentina, Venezuela, Colombia and Mexico in 1822.
+Once America had acquired Florida, it gave formal recognition to Chile, Argentina, Venezuela, Colombia and Mexico in 1822.

 Without the help of the British, France and Spain joined Russia in a plan to take back the newly formed republics.
 The plan was a major threat to Great Britain, who had just succeeded in ousting France from the New World.
 Great Britain tried to convince American powers to join them in defense of the New World.
 Although the plan was supported by Thomas Jefferson and James Madison, John Quincy Adams opposed it.
-Adams was concerned about Russia’s influence in the Pacific and their potential to invade the Pacific coast of North America and California – then part of Mexico.
+Adams was concerned about Russia’s influence in the Pacific and its potential to invade the Pacific coast of North America and California – then part of Mexico.
 Adams successfully urged Congress to maintain an independent policy.
 Through the Monroe Doctrine, Adams articulated America’s neutral policy in European affairs, and warned European nations that tried to influence or interfere with American foreign policy.
 The Monroe Doctrine was the first articulation of American foreign policy and still influences it today.
 See the text of the actual document below.

 THE MONROE DOCTRINE